Cycle-to-cycle variations in cross-flow turbine performance and flow fields: Methods

 As shown in Figure \ref{flume}c, the turbine rotation rate, $\omega$, is regulated by a servomotor (Yaskawa SGMCS-02B servomotor, Yaskawa SGDV-2R1F01A002 drive).
 In these experiments, we are operating under constant speed control holding $\omega$ constant, which requires the servomotor to apply a variable control torque, $\tau_{c}$, which is measured by a hollow reaction torque cell (Futek FSH02595) rigidly coupled to the motor and flume cross beam.
 An air bearing (Professional Instruments Company Block-Head 4R low-inertia) absorbs the thrust moment while imparting a minimal bearing torque.

 MATLAB Simulink Desktop Real-Time was used for data collection and turbine control.
-For each control set point (i.e., constant $\omega$), torque cell data were acquired for $60+$ seconds at 1 kHz.
-Blade position and $\omega$ were measured by the servomotor encoder with a resolution of $2^{18}$ counts/rotation, also sampled at 1 kHz.
+For each control set point (constant $\omega\:=\:8.8-28$ rad/s in 1.6 rad/s increments, corresponding to $\lambda\:=\:1.1-3.5$ in 0.2 increments), torque cell data were acquired for $> 60$ seconds (sufficient for convergence of the time-averaged statistics) at 1 kHz (upper limit of the acquisition hardware).
+Blade position was measured by the servomotor encoder with a resolution of $2^{18}$ counts/rotation, also sampled at 1 kHz.
+The rotation rates were computed by taking the derivative of the measured blade position.